-I make visual theatre, write absorbing stories and create moving experiences through performance and participatory arts.
+I make visual theatre, write absorbing stories and produce moving experiences through performance and participatory arts.

 I am a trained dramaturg (Royal Central School of Speech and Drama) and have collaborated on creating a range of brilliant productions for children and adults which you can read about here.
 I’ve also worked in practical advocacy for the development of dramaturgy in the UK though long-term work with the Dramaturgs Network.
 As a freelancer, I make total theatre which communicates using all the many languages that theatre offers and my particular interests are science or fact-based theatre and puppetry in all its forms.
 I run my own visual theatre company TouchedTheatre and participatory arts project ArtAid exploring how puppetry and film making can support young people in crisis.